The Green Lake (Gruener See) in Austria

 You can perfectly combine a trip to Green Lake with a hike in the surrounding mountains!
 In the region you will find numerous great walks, hiking trails and mountain tours.
 Here are a few of the most beautiful ones:

-In Tragöß and the surrounding area you will find some nice accommodations.
+In Tragöß and the surrounding area, you will find some wonderful options for where to stay.
 Most of them are privately run apartments or small family-run guesthouses.
-If you would like to stay a few days in this region, we have put together our recommendations for great accommodations near Grüner See…it’s worth a look!
+If you would like to stay a few days in this region, we have put together our recommendations for great accommodations near Grüner See…It’s worth a look!

-- 4-star Hotel: If you want to combine your trip to the Green Lake with wellness, we recommend the beautiful Falkensteiner Hotel & Asia Spa in Leoben.
+• Wellness Hotel: If you want to combine your trip to the Green Lake with wellness, we recommend the beautiful Asia Hotel & Spa in Leoben.

 Read more about Austria: